Giancarlo Stanton Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.78 team ERA ranks sixth among all league pitching staffs.
+- The Rangers have a 3.75 team ERA that ranks fifth across all MLB pitching staffs.

-- The Rangers give up the fifth-fewest home runs in baseball (76 total, one per game).
+- Rangers pitchers combine to give up 77 home runs (one per game), the fifth-fewest in baseball.

-- Gray makes the start for the Rangers, his 14th of the season.
-He is 6-2 with a 2.96 ERA and 65 strikeouts in 76 2/3 innings pitched.
+- The Rangers are sending Eovaldi (9-3) out for his 16th start of the season as he looks for his 10th victory.
+He is 9-3 with a 2.80 ERA and 96 strikeouts through 99 2/3 innings pitched.

-- In his last time out on Sunday against the Toronto Blue Jays, the righty threw 2 1/3 innings, allowing six earned runs while surrendering six hits.
+- In his last outing on Wednesday against the Chicago White Sox, the right-hander threw six innings, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.